djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/README.md

 ## 🏛️ Architecture

 To streamline employee interactions with HR systems, we have designed an AI-driven AskHR agent using IBM watsonx.
 This solution leverages a multi-agent orchestration model that ensures intelligent reasoning, seamless action execution, and a responsive experience for employees.
-The architecture is built with watsonx Orchestrate and watsonx AI, enabling the HR agent to manage a wide range of HR-related queries and requests efficiently.
+The architecture is built with watsonx Orchestrate enabling the HR agent to manage a wide range of HR-related queries and requests efficiently.

 #### Key capabilities of the AskHR agent: